-- 1. Diabetes: None of the pills can be given to people with diabetes or a history of diabetes in the family such that they might be incipient diabetics.
-This is because the progesterone inthe pills tends to bind the body's insulin and keep it out of circulation, just what the diabetic doesn't need. - 2.
+- 1. Diabetes: Some doctors feel that none of the pills can be given to people with diabetes or a history of diabetes in the family such that they might be incipient diabetics.
+This is because the progesterone in the pills tends to bind the body's insulin and keep it out of circulation, just what the diabetic doesn't need.
+Other doctors reason that since a pregnancy can be fatal to a diabetic, the risk of birth control pills is worth it.
+These doctors will give pills to a diabetic, and then keep close watch on her blood sugar count. - 2.
 Cystic fibrosis: Definitely no pills. - 3.
 Hepatitis or other liver diseases: These diseases indicate that the liver isn't functioning properly.
 As the liver metabolizes the sex steroids (progesterones and estrogens), a sick liver should be pill-less. - 4.
 Migraines and epilepsy: Both are aggravated by sodium storage in the cells of the brain.
 Sodium storage leads to water retention.
 This effect occurs especially with the estrogenic pills, which are responsible for more water and salt retention than the androgenic ones. - 5.
-Any disease associated with poor circulation, blood clotting, and heart disease, such as bad varicose veins.
-Very little is known about the relationship of birth control pills to this condition. - 6.
-Undiagnosed abnormal genital bleeding. - 7.
+Any disease associated with poor circulation, blood clotting, and heart disease or heart defect, such as bad varicose veins in you or members of your immediate family.
+The estrogen in the pill, like the estrogen in the body during pregnancy, is suspected of causing blood clots (thromboembolism) and bad varicose veins in women with a tendency to poor circulation.
+Sequential pills, with often a higher estrogen level and always several days of pure estrogen unopposed by a progestogen, seem to aggravate circulation difficulties more than combination pills do. - Undiagnosed abnormal genital bleeding. - 7.
 History of cancer: This and blood clotting problems have been most highlighted in material written about the pills.
 Not enough long-term studies have been done on cancer and the pill.
 The estrogen component may help existing cancer to grow, but does not appear to induce new cancer.
 As no one is sure of what is going on, a family history of ovarian or breast cancer is contraindicative.
 Under the microscope, the cells of a woman on pills have lesions (breaks) resembling cancerous cells, but the same happens in pregnancy and then returns to normal.
-This is to say that it is something to think about seriously. - 8.
-When nursing: Your milk will probably dry up if the pill is administered right after giving birth.
+This is to say that it is something to think about seriously.
+It is also a major reason for seeing a doctor every six months when you are on pills.

+8. When nursing: You should not take the pill when nursing.
+Your milk will probably dry up if the pill is administered right after giving birth.
 The reason for this is that pills inhibit LTH, the pituitary hormone responsible for progesterone secretion, and a nursing mother needs a certain level of progesterone in order to produce milk.
-Some of us can take pills and still nurse our babies, but in certain instances, estrogen and progesterone has been found in the milk.
-The long range effect to the nursing infant cannot be determined at this time.
+N.B.: Check on this.
+Two major source books on the pill say the new low dosage pills won't affect a mother's milk if she starts pills six weeks after delivery.
+(Kistner's The Pill; Peel and Potts' Textbook of Contraceptive Practice)